MAPF-Competition/web_resource/updates.md

 We have updated our PlanViz visualiser, with the latest release again available from its home repository.
 Included in this update are a variety of enhancements:

-- Allows user-specified start and end-times for visualisation.
+- Allows user-specified start and end times for visualisation.
 This improvement allows users to more effectively inspect just the most relevant parts of a generated plan.
 - UI performance improvements.
 - Various bug fixes and enhancements
 - See the [changelog](https://github.com/MAPF-Competition/PlanViz/blob/v1.2.0/Changelog.md) for further details.